CCSO rescues child from drug trafficking residence - Claiborne Progress

 Andrew Paul Martinez, 31, of Tazewell was arrested in this sting and charged with aggravated assault and aggravated robbery.

-Gregg Martinez, Sr., 56, of New Tazewell was arrested and charged with the maintaining of a dwelling where drugs are kept or sold and for possession of a schedule I, a schedule III, a schedule V and a schedule VI controlled substances for sale and delivery.
+Gregg Martinez, Sr., 56, of New Tazewell was arrested and charged with the maintaining of a dwelling where drugs are kept or sold and for possession of schedule I, III, V and VI controlled substances for sale and delivery.